equinor/ert/docs/reference/configuration/data_types.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The SURFACE keyword can be used to work with surface from RMS in the irap
 format.
 For detailed description and examples see :ref:`here <surface>`.

 **Regarding templates:**

-If you use OUTPUT_FORMAT:ASCII_TEMPLATE you must also supply the arguments
-TEMPLATE:/template/file and KEY:MaGiCKEY.
-The template file is an arbitrary
+You may supply the arguments TEMPLATE:/template/file and KEY:MaGiCKEY.
+The
-existing text file, and KEY is a magic string found in this file.
-When ERT is
+template file is an arbitrary existing text file, and KEY is a magic string
-running the magic string is replaced with parameter data when the ECLIPSE_FILE
+found in this file.
+When ERT is running the magic string is replaced with
-is written to the directory where the simulation is run from.
-Consider for
+parameter data when the ECLIPSE_FILE is written to the directory where the
-example the following configuration:
+simulation is run from.
+Consider for example the following configuration:

 ::